FIAF Executive Team

 Before arriving at FIAF, she created the French Industrial Development Agency in the United States (now Invest in France), went on to found and become the president of France Telecom North America, and finally served as Ronald S. Lauder’s (son of Estée Lauder) senior advisor on his private staff.
 In France, she worked with Jacques Chirac as the National Director of Communication at the creation of the RPR in 1977.
 She was awarded the Legion of Honor and is an officer of the French Order of Merit.

 On Tuesday, November 16, 2021, the FIAF Board of Directors announced that Tatyana Franck, 37, has been named as the institution’s next President—charged with leading FIAF’s current growth in French education and culture in New York City and online.
+Franck is currently the Director of Photo Elysée in Lausanne, Switzerland.
+She will assume her role as FIAF President in March 2022.
 Read announcement.

 CFO & Vice President of Finance & Administration